Study abroad in Malta for students

 Pre –Departure expenses

-The language courses that you attend to get admission in Malta plus the language exam fees itself draw around 60 thousand PRs, from your account.
-Then there is the airfare ticket.
+Your account will be debited by the language classes you take and the language exam fees itself in order to be admitted to Malta.
+The airline ticket comes next.
 A one-way ticket to Malta via an economical airline is around 60 thousand PRs.
-There are some miscellaneous charges which a student has to bear before travelling to Malta like, buying stuff to take abroad, Airport taxes, fuel charges etc.
+There are some miscellaneous charges which a student has to bear before travelling to Malta like, buying stuff to take abroad, Airport taxes, fuel charges etc

 Post Departure Study Cost

-As a matter of fact, for Masters Program, the tuition costs for 8 credit hours for international students enrolled in the Arts and Business courses ranges around 1,080 EUROS for undergraduate students and 1,400 EUROS for Science subjects.
+In actuality, the price for the Masters Program is for 8 credits hours for international students enrolled in the Arts and Business courses ranges around 1,080 EUROS for undergraduate students and 1,400 EUROS for Science subjects.
 In addition to tuition fees, Students also have to pay some annual registration charges.
 Full-time undergraduate courses are, however, free of charge for locals and students from the European Union.

 The Scholarship Facilitation